 Due to its spiciness, this lamb dish is an excellent recipe for when somebody is sick.
 That was, in fact, the reason why I made it for my sick mother, and it sure did help in her recovery.

 Of course, the type of peppers that one utilizes with this dish cause it to vary tremendously in its level of spice.
 I utilized three green peppers with many of the seeds removed, and it was insufficiently spicy for my tastes.
 But in the past, I used chillies like the recipe originally recommended, and I found that I liked that more.
-With peppers instead of chillies, the recipe was further improved; although in both cases, it was still good.
+With peppers instead of chillies, the recipe was further improved, although it was good in both cases.

-This recipe is adopted from that which is found in A Taste of India by Madhur Jaffrey, a superb Indian cookbook and guide to India.
+This recipe is adapted from one found in A Taste of India by Madhur Jaffrey, a superb Indian cookbook and guide to India.

 - 4 dried red chillies

 - 3 onions

 - 4 tablspoons plain yoghurt

 - 1/4 teaspoon turmeric

 - 1 teaspoon cinnamon

 - 10 whole cloves